 Whether you’re submitting a film for competition or a special screening, presenting a project, volunteering or sponsoring, there are many ways to take part in CineEco Seia.

-The competitions and special screenings of CineEco – Serra da Estrela International Environmental Film Festival are open to fiction and documentary films, produced for cinema and/or television, national or foreign, and works of visual art that were started after January 1, 2024.
+The competitions and special screenings of CineEco – Serra da Estrela International Environmental Film Festival are open to fiction and documentary films, produced for cinema and/or television, national or foreign, and works of visual art that were started after January 1, 2025.

 Before submitting your film, take note:

-Once the official selection has been announced, it is mandatory to send the requested materials (promotional kit for the film or others) and the respective copy formats by July 18th.
+Once the official selection has been announced, it is mandatory to send the requested materials (promotional kit for the film or others) and the respective copy formats by June 20th.

 Failure to deliver the requested materials will result in the film being excluded from the official selection.